 WHAT SHOULD I LOOK FOR BEFORE I SIGN THE CONTRACT?

 Before you enter into a contract, you must be given important information in good time and before the contract is made so you can choose whether or not to go ahead with the purchase.
 This information must be given to you in English and may also be given in another language.
 It must be easily available, clear, accurate and understandable.
-It should also be provided in writing and free of charge.
+It must also be provided in writing and free of charge.

 Check timeshare contracts to see how long they last.
 Some contracts state that you own the timeshare permanently.